robashton/blog/input/pages/My relationship with SOLID - Starting with S/content.markdown

 *Summary*

-I seem to have started with the one we all agree on first, oh well...
+I seem to have started with the least controversial and one of the most harmful of rules, oh well...

 Thus ends my brain dump on responsibility and the many roads to layer soup.
 Tomorrow I'll go the heart of the matter on OCP, and then wind down the rest of the week through the rest of the set.